-- The physical routing, positioning and securing of the harness, wire groups and individual wires and connectors. - The proper electrical connection of the individual circuits.
+- \ The physical routing and securing of the harness, wire groups and individual wires and connectors. - \ Plugging in each preterminated connector into its proper component and to complete the electrical connection of each individual circuits.

-We cannot tell you how to route the harness in your vehicle.
-That depends a great deal upon the particular make of the vehicle and what extent you want to secure and conceal the harness.
-We do offer some general guidelines and routing practices starting in Paragraph 5.1.3, general installation instructions in Section 6.0 and precise instructions concerning the electrical connections you will have to make beginning in Section 7.0.
+How to route the harness in the vehicle depends a great deal upon the particular make of vehicle and what extent is desired to secure and conceal the harness.
+See Paragraph 5.1.3, for some general routing guidelines.
+See the general installation instructions in Section 6.0 and precise instructions concerning the electrical connections beginning in Section 7.0.